Irreducible triangulations of surfaces with boundary: Proof of Theorem

 \subsection{The Size of a Matching}

 Our first task is to prove that a matching of an irreducible triangulation has size $O(g+b)$.

-\begin{prop} Let $T$ be an irreducible triangulation of~$\surf$, where $g\geq 1$ or $b\geq 2$.
+\begin{proposition} Let $T$ be an irreducible triangulation of~$\surf$, where $g\geq 1$ or $b\geq 2$.
 Let $M$ be a matching of~$T$ containing no linking edge.
-Then the number of edges of~$M$ is at most~$27$ if $\surf$ is the projective plane and $81g+54b-81$ otherwise. \end{prop} \begin{proof} The structure of the proof is as follows.
-In three steps, we remove edges to~$M$, obtaining successively matchings~$M_1$, $M_2$, and~$M_3$, each of them satisfying additional properties.
-We show that the edge set of~$M_3$ is in bijection with the edge set of a one-vertex graph on~$\surf$ where no edge is null-homotopic and no two edges are homotopic.
+Then the number of edges of~$M$ is at most~$27$ if $\surf$ is the projective plane ($g=1$ and $b=0$) and $81g+54b-81$ otherwise. \end{proposition} \begin{proof} The structure of the proof is as follows.
+In three steps, we remove edges from~$M$, obtaining successive matchings~$M_1$, $M_2$, and~$M_3$, each of them satisfying additional properties.
+We show that the edge set of~$M_3$ is in bijection with the edge set of a 1-vertex graph on~$\surf$ where no edge is null-homotopic and no two edges are homotopic.
 By Corollary~\ref{nonHomotopicCycles2}, this implies that $M_3$ has $O(g+b)$ edges.
-Furthermore, we show that $M_3$ contains some constant fraction of the edges of~$M$, so that also $M$ has $O(g+b)$ edges.
+Furthermore, we show that $M_3$ contains some constant fraction of the edges of~$M$, so that $M$ also has $O(g+b)$ edges.